Myanmar court rejects appeal by jailed Reuters reporters

 The defence also said prosecutors had failed to prove the reporters gathered and collected secret information, sent information to an enemy of Myanmar or that they had an intention to harm national security.

-The judge said the defendants did not follow journalistic ethics and that the court could not determine whether the arrest of the reporters was a trap.

-Khine Khine Soe, a legal officer representing the government, told the appeal hearing that the evidence showed the reporters had collected and kept confidential documents.
-He said they intended to harm national security and the national interest.
+Khine Khine Soe, a legal officer representing the government, told the appeal hearing last month that the evidence showed the reporters had collected and kept confidential documents.
+She said they intended to harm national security and the national interest.

+The judge said on Friday “it was not acceptable” to say that the defendants had acted according to journalistic ethics.
+“It cannot be said that it was a set up,” he said.

+Standing outside the court building in Yangon where the judgment was pronounced, Kristian Schmidt, the EU ambassador to Myanmar, said the ruling was a “miscarriage of justice and it gives us great concern for the independence of the justice system of Myanmar”.

 Before their arrest, the reporters had been working on a Reuters investigation into the killing of 10 Rohingya Muslim men and boys by security forces and Buddhist civilians in western Myanmar’s Rakhine State during an army crackdown that began in August 2017.